AITHM/ACMI/src/webinars/auscmi-webinar-covid-19-is-not-over-how-can-modelling-inform-preparation-for-the-rest-of-2022.md

 ---
-title: "AUSCMI Webinar: COVID-19 is not over: how can modelling inform preparation for the rest of 2022."
+title: "AUSCMI Webinar - COVID-19 is not over: how can modelling inform preparation for the rest of 2022."
 date: 2022-02-01T01:42:51.309Z
 duration: 60